Yohsi/discord-game-sdk/README.md

 ## Discord Game SDK
+This is simply a git mirror of the C++ version of Discord Game SDK, to easily integrate it using git submodules.

 > The SDK is currently under extensive development and is subject to change.
 Suggestions
 > about the current API are welcome.